Sammykruze/Sammykruze/README.md

 - 👋 Hi, I’m @Sammykruze
-- 👀 I’m interested in software development
+- 👀 I’m interested in website development
-- 🌱 I’m currently in love java
+- 🌱 I’m currently in love WordPress
 - 💞️ I’m looking to collaborate with anyone
 - 📫 you can reach via  my email samuelkunle215@gmail.com